Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 4 Februari 2025 23.31.19 UTC
+- WIB: Rabu, 5 Februari 2025 00.25.09 UTC
-- WITA: Rabu, 5 Februari 2025 00.31.19 UTC
+- WITA: Rabu, 5 Februari 2025 01.25.09 UTC
-- WIT: Rabu, 5 Februari 2025 01.31.19 UTC
+- WIT: Rabu, 5 Februari 2025 02.25.09 UTC

 Kutipan Inspiratif:
-"It's not the size of the dog in the fight, but the size of the fight in the dog."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: motivational
+Kategori: inspirational